 Ed Sheeran wasn’t always a star.
 As a teenager, Sheeran busked on the streets of Galway for a bit of pocket money.
 Check out the Photograph video for more.

 The singer has claimed he is "obsessed" with the show and posted a picture on Instagram of him spending time with actor Tom Vaughan-Lawlor.
 "I was instantly hooked in and I want Nidge to be my best mate.
 I can do a Nidge impression -- it's just a lot of nodding and saying Trish," he added.

 1. He loves playing concerts here

-Whether it’s an intimate gig in Whelan’s or a massive show in the likes of Croke Park or the 3Arena, Ed is guaranteed to be excited to play over here, saying, "I always love coming back to Ireland.
+Whether it’s an intimate gig in Whelan’s or a massive show in Croke Park, Ed is guaranteed to be excited to play over here, saying "I always love coming back to Ireland.
 Irish audiences are among the best in the world."
 Aww.